streannsdk/streann-inside-ads-sdk-android/README.md

 To use the InsideAdView in your project, follow these steps:

-- Implement the initializeSdk method in your application in order to initialize our SDK.
+- Implement the initializeSdk method in your application to initialize our SDK.
-- The apiKey and baseUrl are mandatory parameters in order to initialize our SDK, and they will be provided:
+- The apiKey and baseUrl are mandatory parameters to initialize our SDK, and they will be provided:
   ```js
   InsideAdSdk.initializeSdk(
         apiKey = "api_key",